Ray Parker Jr.: Music career

-Solo years

 Raydio broke up in 1981.
 Parker continued with his solo career, scoring eight Top 40 hits, including the hit single "The Other Woman" (Pop No. 4) in 1982 and "Ghostbusters" in 1984.
 "Ghostbusters" peaked at No. 1 for three weeks on Billboards Hot 100 chart, and at No. 1 for two weeks on its Black Singles chart.
 The song was also nominated for an Academy Award for Best Original Song in 1984, but lost to Stevie Wonder's "I Just Called to Say I Love You" from The Woman in Red.
 Parker's song secured him a 1984 Grammy Award for Best Pop Instrumental Performance.
 Other hits from this period included "I Still Can't Get Over Loving You" (Pop No. 12) and "Jamie" (Pop No. 14).

-Parker also wrote and produced hits for New Edition ("Mr. Telephone Man"), Randy Hall, Cheryl Lynn ("Shake It Up Tonight"), Deniece Williams ("I Found Love"), and Diana Ross.
+Parker also played guitar, wrote songs or produced for Cheryl Lynn ("In the Night", "Shake It Up Tonight", 1981), Michael Henderson (1980), New Edition ("Mr. Telephone Man", 1984), Boz Scaggs (1980), Randy Hall (1984), Deniece Williams, and Diana Ross (1983).
 He performed guitar on several songs on La Toya Jackson's 1980 debut album.
+He also sang the theme tune on 1984’s television series Pryor's Place featuring Richard Pryor.
 In 1989, Run-D.M.C. performed a rap for the movie Ghostbusters II that contained elements of Parker's 1984 hit.
 1989 also saw Parker work with actor Jack Wagner (General Hospital) on an album for MCA Records that was eventually shelved and never released.
 A single from the Wagner sessions, "Wish You Were Mine", featuring an intro rap by Parker, was released on a 1990 MCA promotional sampler CD.

 In 2006, Parker released a new CD titled I'm Free.
 In 2014, he was invited by producer Gerry Gallagher to record with Latin rock musicians El Chicano, as well as Alphonse Mouzon, Brian Auger, Alex Ligertwood, Siedah Garrett, Walfredo Reyes Jr., Spencer Davis, Lenny Castro, Vikki Carr, Pete Escovedo, Peter Michael Escovedo, Jessy J, Marcos J. Reyes, Salvador Santana, and David Paich.
 In July 2016, Parker performed on the ABC network's television show Greatest Hits.

-Parker is also the founder and owner of the Los Angeles-based recording facility Ameraycan Recording Studios.
+Parker is also the founder and owner of the Los Angeles–based recording facility Ameraycan Recording Studios.
+Parker received a star in the Hollywood Walk of Fame in 2014.

 In 2022, Parker competed in season eight of The Masked Singer as "Sir Bug a Boo".
-After being eliminated on "Fright Night" alongside the forfeiting of Linda Blair as "Scarecrow", he performed the Ghostbusters theme.
+After being eliminated on "Fright Night" alongside the forfeiting of Linda Blair as "Scarecrow", he performed the Ghostbusters theme as an encore.